FORCaist/forcsensei/README.md

 # Example Package

-This is a simple example of forcsensei package.
+This is FORCsensei!
+Please visit https://forcaist.github.io for more information